 Kayaking is indeed a cardiovascular activity, as it involves fast-paced, heart-pumping movement.
 This popular water sport allows individuals to engage in a low-impact form of cardio that combines several key aspects of physical fitness, such as endurance, strength, and agility.

-During a kayaking session, participants often experience periods of intense paddling followed by short breaks, which mirrors the structure of interval training.
+In a kayak trip, people paddle hard and then take quick rests, like interval training.
 This kind of workout is known to increase cardiovascular endurance and overall fitness.

 In addition to offering cardio benefits, kayaking also involves strength training elements.
 Paddling demands strong upper body muscles, including the arms, shoulders, and back.
 Furthermore, engaging the core and leg muscles helps maintain balance and stability in the kayak, which contributes to a full-body workout.